andreina-covi/TestEvoViz/README.md

 ## Pharo images

 After downloading the repository, uncompres Pharo-Images.zip file (it includes the Pharo images to execute).
-Copy all the files of Pharo-Images folder at ArtifactTestEvoViz folder (folder of repository).
+Copy all the files of Pharo-Images folder at TestEvoViz folder (folder of repository).

 <img src="Images/UncompressAndCopy.png" width="500">